Kaewin/daily-problem/README.md

 * (21) Merge Two Sorted Lists
 * (26) Remove Duplicates From A Sorted Array
 * (27) Remove Element
+* (28) Find The Index Of The First Occurence In A String

 ## CodeCademy: